bernardinoe/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-Theater has the highest amount of successful outcomes when they launch in May December is not a great month to launch a campaign
+Theater has the highest amount of successful outcomes when they launch in May.

+December is not a great month to launch a campaign.

 - What can you conclude about the Outcomes based on Goals?